-5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance).

-5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
-This is because, although there was no direct loss to clients, the firm's failure to ensure it had proper documentation in place for over seven years shows a persistent disregard of the firm's regulatory obligations.
-This is more serious given the lack of CDD, ongoing monitoring and SoF at file level, which translated to a poor understanding of the risks posed by clients and matters and resulted in insufficient scrutiny being applied.

-5.3 The firm only became compliant with the MLRs 2017 because of our AML inspection and guidance we have provided.
+- 5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance). - 5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
+This is because the firm's failure to ensure it had proper documentation in place shows a persistent disregard of the firm's regulatory obligations.
+This is more serious given the lack of CMRAs, CDD, SoF, EDD and SoW at file level, which translated to a poor understanding of the risks posed by clients and matters and resulted in insufficient scrutiny being applied. - 5.3 The firm only became compliant with the MLRs 2017 because of our AML deskbased review and guidance we have provided.
 The breach has arisen because of recklessness and a failure to pay sufficient regard to money laundering regulations, published guidance and SRA warning notices.

-5.4 The impact of the harm or risk of harm is assessed as being medium (score of four).
+The firm has failed to ensure that it was fully compliant with its statutory obligations until November 2024, a period of over seven years since the MLRs 2017 came into effect. - 5.4 The impact of the harm or risk of harm is assessed as being medium (score of four).
 The nature of conveyancing is considered high-risk, owing to the risk of abuse of the system by criminals.
-We note the firm currently undertakes around two-thirds of its work in scope of the money laundering regulations, via mainly conveyancing.
+We note the firm currently undertakes nearly all of its work in-scope of the money laundering regulations, via mainly conveyancing.
 This puts it at a risk of being used to launder money.
-Conveyancing is a high-risk area for money laundering and terrorist financing, however there is no evidence of there being any direct loss to clients or actual harm caused as a result of the firm's failure to ensure it had proper documentation in place.
+Conveyancing is a high-risk area for money laundering and terrorist financing, however there is no evidence of there being any direct loss to clients as a result of the firm's failure to ensure it had proper documentation in place and despite not conducting necessary checks at file level with respect to ID&V, CMRAs, CDD/EDD and SoF/SoW.

-5.5 The 'nature' of the conduct and the 'impact of harm or risk of harm' added together give a score of seven.
-This places the penalty in Band "C", as directed by the Guidance.

-5.6 We and the firm agree a financial penalty towards the middle of the bracket.
-This is because the lack of a compliant AML control environment for seven years shows a pattern of behaviour and increases the risks of the firm laundering illicit funds.
-We are however pleased to see the firm has confirmed it has put in place measures to ensure continuing and future compliance, employed the services of an external auditor to assist in creating a compliant AML control environment, and rolled out training to staff following the implementation of the new AML controls.
-The firm has also been remorseful and apologised for the lack of compliance.

-5.7 Based on the evidence the firm has provided of its annual domestic turnover, this results in a basic penalty of £19,497.

-5.8 The SRA considers that the basic penalty should be reduced to $\pm 15,598$.
-This reduction reflects the mitigation set out at paragraph 4.2 above.

-5.9 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary, and the financial penalty is £15,598.
+- 5.5 The 'nature' of the conduct and the 'impact of harm or risk of harm' added together give a score of seven.
+This places the penalty in Band 'C', as directed by the Guidance. - 5.6 We and the firm agree a financial penalty at the highest end of the bracket.
+This is because the lack of a compliant AML control environment for four years coupled with the various and continued breaches identified at file level is serious and cannot be considered anything less than the higher end of the bracket. - 5.7 However, despite the lack of compliance until late 2024, we are pleased to see the firm has confirmed it has put in place measures to ensure continuing and future compliance, by updating and amending its FWRA and PCPs, registering as a TCSP, revising its CMRA and rolling out training to staff on the importance and completion of CMRAs and to ensure, where necessary, EDD checks were undertaken on all live, inscope files. - 5.8 Based on the evidence the firm has provided of its annual domestic turnover, this results in a basic penalty of £28,486. - 5.9 The SRA considers that the basic penalty should be reduced to £25,000.
+This reduction reflects the mitigation set out at paragraph 4.2 above. - 5.10 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
+Therefore, no adjustment is necessary, and the financial penalty is £25,000.